When You Get a Writing Assignment

-- Plan to visit the Writing Studio more than once while you are working on an assignment.
+- Plan to visit the Writing Center more than once while you are working on an assignment.
 It's best to come in once during the early planning stages, once or even twice during your first or second draft, and again toward the end, when you are ready to complete your final draft.
 Please note: Writing Assistants may refuse to review your work if they see it for the first time the day before the assignment is due.

-Prepare for your appointment:
+Prepare for Your Appointment:

 - Complete form AFTER you have signed up for your appointment.
 Completing the form does not mean you've made an appointment.

 - Bring printed confirmation of your appointment time.

 - Bring all handouts, instructions, class notes, etc., to your appointment so you can clearly and completely discuss the assignment with your Writing Assistant.

 - Bring USB drives for saving your work.
 The Writing Center has 14 computers available for your use.

 - If you need help documenting your references, bring to the appointment your sources or accurate accounts of reference materials, including page numbers from which you have taken information.
 Printing out the copyright page of a book or the opening page of a website is often helpful.